0x0000x/Transecrete_ROG/README.md

 ﻿# Rogina Adnan's Graduation Project
-Rogina Adnan Project, She is a Jordanian Student from Madaba
+Rogina Adnan Project, She is a Jordanian Student from Madaba, Fraud detection model with a bank app

+# Used
+- Flutter
+- GCP - Google Cloud Platform
+  - Vertex AI (Uploaded The model)
+- Time and love (Unworthy)